AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/device-bound-tokens.md

 // Initialize will establish a connection with the browser extension, if present await pca.initialize();

+// Call handleRedirectPromise, after initialization is complete await pca.handleRedirectPromise();

-// After initialize has completed, you may call any of the other APIs as you would without this feature pca.acquireTokenSilent();
+// After initialize and handleRedirectPromise have completed, you may call any of the other APIs as you would without this feature pca.acquireTokenSilent();
 ```